wmhall/foofactors/README.md

 `die_factors` usage
 -------------------

-The following example uses foofactor to convert all the factor variables in the gapminder data frame into character variables.
+The following example uses `die_factors` to convert all the factor variables in the gapminder data frame into character variables.
 Start by loading the `foofactors` package and the `gapminder` package.

 ``` r
 library(foofactors)